 Artists’ Publishing Seminar

-Guest speakers spanning different intervals of publishing as artistic practice share their personal experiences and recent developments in the field.
-Rob van Hoesel (The Eriskay Connection, the Netherlands), Christian Tunge (Heavy Books, Norway) and Honza Zamojski (Morava Books, Poland) engage in a round table discussion with participation from the audience and chaired by Victoria Browne, Associate Professor at KhiO.
+Guest speakers spanning different intervals of publishing as artistic practice shared their personal experiences and recent developments in the field.
+Rob van Hoesel (The Eriskay Connection, the Netherlands), Christian Tunge (Heavy Books, Norway) and Honza Zamojski (Morava Books, Poland) engaged in a round table discussion with participation from the audience and chaired by Victoria Browne, Associate Professor at KhiO.
+Read more.

 Rob van Hoesel designs books, campaigns and visual identities for clients in the cultural field.
 His work is characterised by simplicity in concept, delivering a clear design language in a recognisable signature with special attention to typography.
 He combines an intuitive workflow with logic and reason; in a collaborative dialogue with the artist, the design process is continuously tested on meaning and readability.